-Citigroup is unveiling their newest credit card, simply called “Simplicity.”
-As its name suggests, the Simplicity card is designed for people with a lot on their plate who are looking for an uncomplicated line of credit that won’t ambush them with surprise fees or interest rate hikes.
+Citigroup is unveiling their newest credit card, simply called “Simplicity”.
+As its name suggests, the Citi Simplicity® Card - No Late Fees Ever is designed for people with a lot on their plate who are looking for an uncomplicated line of credit that won’t ambush them with surprise fees or interest rate hikes.
 According to a statement released by Citi, there are absolutely no fee or rate increases for missing a payment or overspending your credit limit.
 There are also no annual fees.

 “It lets them not have to worry that they’re going to be late on a payment.
 It provides some flexibility,”CEO of Citi Cards, Jud Linville, told the Associated Press.